Skip to main content

 • Track record of thinking conceptually and mastering complex subject matter quickly.

-• Possesses good judgment, discretion, tact and the ability to work easily with senior leaders in the higher education, charitable, government, and business sectors.
+• Good judgment, discretion, tact and the ability to work easily with senior leaders within the higher education, charitable, government, and business sectors.

 • Ability to partner well with colleagues both in and outside of the organization.